 Liquidation Risk

-As a result of the protocol sometimes using a different asset than the underlying (ETH) of the derivatives positions, and exchange partners operating on a "No Loss" principle, exchanges retain the discretion to forcibly close positions when there is a considerable difference in value between the two assets.
+As a result of the protocol sometimes using a different asset than the underlying (ETH or BTC) of the derivatives positions, and exchange partners operating on a "No Loss" principle, exchanges retain the discretion to forcibly close positions when there is a considerable difference in value between the two assets.

 This is called "Liquidation" across the space and only occurs when a user no longer has sufficient collateral to meet the margin requirements of the position.
 In this context, this is the "Liquidation Risk" being referred to.